gvlproject/gvl.ansible.pathwaytools/README.md

 # gvl.ansible.pathwaytools

-Ansible script to install Bio-Cyc's pathway tools into the GVL
+Ansible script to install the **Pathway Tools** project into the GVL.

+  * It will be located at http://your_server_ip/pathwaytools

+  * It runs pathway tools on port 1555